A Systematic Survey on Large Language Models for Algorithm Design: Challenges and Future Directions

 \subsection{Scalability}

-One of the primary limitations of LLMs in algorithm design is their scalability.
-LLMs are limited by a fixed context size, restricting the amount of information they can process at once, which is a challenge for complex algorithmic tasks requiring detailed specifications and extensive content.
-Additionally, even when input and output lengths are sufficient, LLMs struggle with comprehension and reasoning over long inputs, impacting their effectiveness in designing complex algorithms.
-For instance, LLMs tend to solve only low-dimensional problems when used as optimizers~\citep{yang2024large}, and they are employed to design a function or heuristic component of an algorithm rather than the entire algorithm when used as designers~\citep{liu2024evolution}.
+A primary limitation of LLMs in algorithm design is their scalability.
+LLMs operate within a fixed context window, which restricts the amount of information they can process simultaneously.
+This constraint is particularly problematic for complex algorithmic tasks that involve detailed specifications or large inputs.
+Furthermore, even with an adequate context window, LLMs often struggle to accurately comprehend and reason over long sequences of information and generate a long solution~\cite{chen2024design}.

+While the growing capabilities of LLMs and advancements in reasoning models~\cite{guo2025deepseek} have improved performance on tasks that can be mapped to their prior knowledge, this strength offers little advantage for novel algorithm design problems~\cite{liu2025interpretable}.
+For instance, when used as optimizers, LLMs tend to perform well only on low-dimensional problems~\citep{yang2024large}.
+Similarly, in the LLMaD paradigm, LLMs are often limited to generating individual components or heuristic functions rather than a complete algorithm framework~\citep{liu2024evolution}.

+To mitigate these scalability challenges, some researchers have proposed hybrid methods.
+For example, \citet{novikov2025alphaevolve} introduce an approach that combines targeted code modifications using diff blocks with complete code regeneration, allowing for the evolution of more complex programs.
+Although related research has explored long-code generation~\cite{Ishibashi2024selforganized}, these efforts typically prioritize code correctness and general software engineering over the specific challenge of algorithmic scalability.